chec/commerce.js/README.md

 ### Running the tests

-You can run the unit tests for this library from your command line using `npm run test`, or `npm run test:watch` to watch for changed and re-run the tests automatically.
+You can run the unit tests for this library from your command line using `npm run test`, or `npm run test:watch` To watch for changed and re-run the tests automatically.

 ### Code style